keplog-tracker/keplog-nodejs/README.md

 The SDK respects these environment variables:

 - `NODE_ENV` - Auto-detected as the environment if not explicitly configured
-- API key should be configured programmatically, not via environment variables
+- Ingest Key should be configured programmatically, not via environment variables

 ## Best Practices